NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 <span style="color:#0000FF">[You can have a look at the full Java Coding Convention, HERE](https://www.oracle.com/technetwork/java/codeconventions-150003.pdf)</span>

-As the team is working in parallel it gets very important for everyone to follow a style of code development that is standard throughout, for this reason everytime a new development in terms of coding is done in the application it is reviewed by the SCRUM MASTER of our team.
+As the our team is working in parallel it gets very important for everyone to follow a style of code development that is standard throughout, for this reason everytime a new development in terms of coding is done in the application it is reviewed by the SCRUM MASTER of our team.
 It enables us to keep a strict check that the coding conventions are not violated throughout our code.

 ### Context of Use - Personas